sadsfae/scalelab-server-calculator/README.md

 ==========================

-Simple Flask Python app to generate cost of adding servers to lab environment Setup to run inside OpenShift but can run just fine via wsgi.
+Simple Flask Python app to generate cost of adding servers to lab environment

+This is setup to run inside OpenShift but can run just fine via wsgi.

 Requires Flask and Flask-HTMLBuilder